Fundamental Business Concepts scope Bank reference data model.

 Bank Call Report, Entity Schedule conceptual data model

-The nine entities from our concept map are marked with green names.
+The nine entities in our concept map are marked in green.
 The seven relations in the concept map are blue Associations and associative entities in the conceptual data model diagram.

-Registration Authority and Depository Institution are subtypes of Service Provider, a Thing in Role.
-Legal Entity Identifier and FDIC Certificate Number are subtypes of Organization Identifier, a Reference.
+Registration Authority and Depository Institution are subtypes of the Service Provider concept under Role.
+The Legal Entity Identifier and FDIC Certificate Number are subtypes of the Organization Identifier, a Designation.
 The Associative Entity is Registered By connecting the FDIC Certificate with the Registration Authority.
 The Certificate is Registered In a Registry, a Collection subtype of the Arrangement.

 The Legal Entity Identifier identifies a Legal Entity, a supertype of our Stock Corporation, or an Autonomous Agent.